PARTY LINES: Appointed lieutenant governor can push school reform bill if elected

 The hybrid model proposed by Cano Burkhead would add a voice from local governments, which currently have no role in school governance.

-Her idea may have competition from a ballot initiative currently gathering signatures that would eventually allow local governments to form their own school districts.
-If that measure gathers enough signatures, it would go before lawmakers for debate, and possibly to the voters if the Legislature declines to take action.
+Her idea may have competition from a ballot initiative gathering signatures that would allow local governments to form their own school districts.
+If that measure gathers enough signatures, it would go before lawmakers for debate and possibly to the voters if the Legislature declines to take action.

-If Cano Burkhead gets elected, she’ll be able to push her bill.
+If Cano Burkhead gets elected, she will be able to push her bill.
 If not, it will become what’s known as an “orphan bill,” which will only move forward if an active lawmaker chooses to sponsor it.

 Everybody loves Amodei